Skip to content

 Aircraft shall vacate 13L onto an appropriate exit taxiway and shall then be instructed to join B before being handed off to GMC.
 Aircraft shall taxi via H when the operations mode is arrival only for 13L, otherwise they shall be instructed to taxi via G. Aircraft shall cross 13R at H.

-Aircraft parking all aprons shall be instructed to taxi via F to an appropriate link taxiway.
+Aircraft parking on te south side of the airport shall be instructed to taxi via F to an appropriate link taxiway.

 Aircraft shall be assigned stands automatically using the StandAssigner system.
 If this is not possible, aircraft shall be assigned a stand in accordance with the following procedure: